unbit/uwsgi-docs/tutorials/Django_and_nginx.rst

 you'll probably want it to listen on port 80, not 8000, for a production website.

-You also ought to consider at having a separate server for non-Django serving, of static files for example.
+You should also configure a separate nginx location block for serving non-Django files.
+For example, it's inefficient to serve static files via uWSGI.
+Instead, serve them directly from Nginx and completely bypass uWSGI.

 uWSGI
 ^^^^^